danitcodes/strange-and-the-familiars/README.md

 ## Description

-Prep work and hi-fi page building for Strange and the Familiars band website.
+Prep work and hi-fi page building for Portland's Strange and the Familiars professional band website.

 ## By Danielle Thompson